Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a

 Proving its functionality, the bag has twelve pockets for storing all the accouterments Dad needs to take with him when caring for a baby.
 There’s storage room for diapers, bottles, toys, tablets, phones, creams, snacks, and pacifiers.
 With this bag, Dad should feel cool strolling around with his baby in tow.
 The nylon cloth is a bit slippery to feel and not the most expensive-looking material, but it is functional.

 This is the diaper bag my husband toted around for a couple of years.
 It had enough room for everything he needed to carry and the style did not make my husband feel weird about carrying it around, making it a functional and stylish choice for him.
 This was especially important when we had a newborn and a nineteen-month-old at the same time!

 8. First Memories Canvas

 These memories canvases are stretched over a solid wood frame.
-There are two options to choose when getting a canvas.
+There are two options to choose from when getting a canvas.
 The canvases are personalized with your child's name.

 You can choose a canvas that says, “A Father is his son’s first hero.
 You are the best dad.
 Love, _____.”
 Or you can choose, “A father is his daughter’s first love.
 I love you daddy, _____.”

 My husband has a special message from one of the kids that he keeps in his office.
 I've caught him looking at it more than once.